JordanMartinez/purescript-cookbook/CONTRIBUTING.md

 #### All Recipes are Licensed under This Repo's License (MIT)

 All recipes are licensed under MIT.
 If you want to submit a new recipe but cannot agree to these terms, please open an issue to discuss it further.
 Unless you have special circumstances that provide a strong enough rationale to change how we should handle recipe licensing, we will not merge your PR.

+#### Link to Learning Resources Rather than Explaining Here Pedagogical

+A cookbook demonstrates how to do X. It does not explain why X works, the concepts that X uses to work, or anything else that could bloat a recipe with very long explanations.
+Rather, it provides links to resources that users can read if they want to learn more.

 ## Using `Make` as our build tool